Pavel40/Pavel40/README.md

 # 👋 Hi, I’m @Pavel40

-Alright, let me introduce myself - my name is Pavel, and I’m a programmer and web designer (or at least I think I am).
+Alright, let me introduce myself - my name is Pavel, and I’m a programmer and web developer (or at least I think I am).

 My email 📬 : <pav40@protonmail.com>
 My personal website: [pavel40.github.io](https://www.pavel40.github.io)

 ## About me

-I am a programmer, web designer, and 🎮 game developer.
+I am a programmer, web developer and a bit of a designer, and 🎮 game developer.
 Or at least I'm doing my best to be one.
 I like to explore new things, practice coding and play computer games.

 If, for whatever reason, you want to know what is my favorite computer game and what is my favorite 📖 book, I can tell you I really like The Witcher books and games.